Chrisvlassis/movierama/README.md

 - Schema evolution: new columns ignored, missing columns filled with null
 - Edge cases: empty DataFrame, all invalid records

-> **Note:** Given more time we would also add more data quality validations such as rating range checks (0-5), duplicate detection, and referential integrity between movies and ratings.

 ### Schema Evolution
 The pipeline handles schema evolution gracefully:
 - **New column appears** → logged as warning, ignored